Self-hosted security proxy for agent traffic

 Open source + enterprise

 Open source first.
-Enterprise when your team needs more.
+Enterprise when your team needs an operating layer.

 Open source

-Scanner for basic content-injection detection
+Scanner for lightweight content-injection detection

 Policy files and shadow/warn/enforce rollout